A day in the life: my food and exercise schedule

 3:45pm / 4pm

-Salad: 2-4 cups mixed low – medium oxalate greens, mushrooms, cucumber, carrot, yellow tomato, avocado, shaved fennel, grilled veggies, chickpeas/lentils/low-medium oxalate beans, olive oil and lemon, or tahini with mustard, 1/2 – 1 cup chopped green herbs
+Shower4pm or so Lunch Salad: 2-4 cups mixed low – medium oxalate greens, mushrooms, cucumber, carrot, yellow tomato, avocado, shaved fennel, grilled veggies, chickpeas/lentils/low-medium oxalate beans, olive oil and lemon, or tahini with mustard, 1/2 – 1 cup chopped green herbs or Soup: vegetable with lentils or chickpeas, mushrooms, yellow or red tomato, and 1/2 – 1 cup fresh green antihistamine and anti-inflammatory herbs or Green juice/smoothie

 5pm – 9pm